BSE on MoS2: solvers

 (4)\[\begin{split}\sum_{c'v'k'}H_{\substack{cvk\\c'v'k'}} A^\lambda_{c'v'k'}=E^\lambda A^\lambda_{cvk}\end{split}\]

-From the solution of the eigenvalue problem it is then possible to build the macroscopic dielectric function, from which the absorption and electron energy loss (EELS) spectra can be computed.
+From the solution of the eigenvalue problem it is possible to build the macroscopic dielectric function, from which the absorption and electron energy loss (EELS) spectra can be computed.

-(5)\[\epsilon_{M}(\omega) = 1-\lim_{q\rightarrow 0}\frac{8\pi}{|{\bf q}|^2\Omega} \sum_{vck}\sum_{v'c'k'} \langle v{\bf k-q} | e^{-i{\bf qr}} | c {\bf k} \rangle \langle c'{\bf k'} | e^{i{\bf qr}} | v' {\bf k'-q} \rangle \sum_{\lambda}\frac{A^\lambda_{cvk} (A^\lambda_{c'v'k'})^*}{\omega-E_\lambda}\]
+(5)\[\begin{split}\epsilon_{M}(\omega) = 1 - \lim_{q\rightarrow 0}\frac{8\pi}{|{\bf q}|^2\Omega} \sum_{\substack{vck\\v'c'k'}} \langle v{\bf k-q} | e^{-i{\bf qr}} | c {\bf k} \rangle \langle c'{\bf k'} | e^{i{\bf qr}} | v' {\bf k'-q} \rangle \sum_{\lambda}\frac{A^\lambda_{cvk} (A^\lambda_{c'v'k'})^*}{\omega-E_\lambda}\end{split}\]

-ln -s ../01_BSE_Hamiltonian/SAVE .
+$ ln -s ../01_BSE_Hamiltonian/SAVE .

-ln -s ../01_BSE_Hamiltonian/BSE .
+$ ln -s ../01_BSE_Hamiltonian/GW_bnds .

-ln -s ../01_BSE_Hamiltonian/GW_bnds .
+$ ln -s ../01_BSE_Hamiltonian/BSE .

-$ cp ../01_BSE_Hamiltonian/bse.in bse_haydock.in
+$ cp ../01_BSE_Hamiltonian/bse.in bse_solver.in

 [...]